-Alexandrit-E-class (Project 12701) coastal mine countermeasures vessels are designed by Russian Almaz Central Marine Design Bureau and developed by JSC Sredne-Nevskiy Shipyard.
-It is an export variant of Aleksandrit-class minesweeper (Project 12700).
+The Alexandrit-E-class (Project 12701) coastal mine countermeasures (MCM) vessels are designed by Russian Almaz Central Marine Design Bureau and developed by JSC Sredne-Nevskiy Shipyard.
+They are an export variant of Aleksandrit-class minesweeper (Project 12700).

-Primary missions of the Alexandrit-E vessels protect surface ships, submarines and vessels through detection, localisation and destruction of mines in naval bases, exclusive economic zones, and coastal sea areas.
+The primary missions of the Alexandrit-E vessels are to protect surface ships, submarines and vessels through the detection, localisation and destruction of mines in naval bases, exclusive economic zones and coastal sea areas.

 The vessel can also be used for mine reconnaissance, laying of minefields, planting of mine barriers, training of naval forces, and protection of territorial waters.

-Project 12701-class was unveiled in March 2016 and a model of the vessel was demonstrated to export customers during International Military-Technical Forum Army-2017.
+Project 12701-class was unveiled in March 2016, and a model of the vessel was demonstrated to export customers during the International Military-Technical Forum Army held in 2017.

-The hull and superstructure of the Project 12701-class coastal mine countermeasures vessels are built using fibreglass materials.
+The hull and superstructure of the Project 12701-class coastal MCM vessels are built using fibreglass materials.
 With a displacement of 890t, the ship can accommodate up to 44 personnel.

-The Alexandrit-E-class is equipped with mine countermeasures systems, including GKT-2 or GOKT-1 contact sweep, SHAT-U wideband acoustic sweep, hull-mounted sonar, mine destruction system, and LIVADIA-ME mine-detection sonar.
+The Alexandrit-E-class is equipped with MCM systems, including GKT-2 or GOKT-1 contact sweep, SHAT-U wideband acoustic sweep, hull-mounted sonar, mine destruction system and LIVADIA-ME mine-detection sonar.

 The vessel will use two K-Ster I-type remotely operated underwater vehicles (ROVs) and up to 10 K-Ster C-type ROVs to search, retrieve and neutralise mines at sea.